The Rough Topology for Numerical Data: A topological method for big numerical data

 As a result, key attributes to decide the result of the treatment are time, number of warts, and area.
+The order of significance of these attributes for the classification is time, area, and number of warts.

-In this part, we apply 4 different machine learning algorithms (LR, GNB, KNN, and SVM) to the data by using all attributes and attributes in the core, respectively.
+In this part, we apply 8 different machine learning algorithms, which are Support Vector Classifier (SVC), Random Forest Classifier (RFC), Linear Regression (LR), Gradient Boosting Classifier (GBC), Extreme Gradient Boosting (XGBC), Linear Discriminant Analysis (LDA), Gaussian Naive Bayes (GNB), and Hybrid (HYB), to the data by using all attributes and attributes in the core, respectively.
+Here, the Hybrid algorithm is the algorithm that is created based on whether 4 out of 7 algorithms predict correctly or not.
 Then, the results are compared for each method and each class.
 Looking at average classification accuracy, we get better results by using the core.

+Machine learning algorithms are used by default setting.
+It is carried out without any optimizations or parameters using a random selection procedure.
+We split the data set so that 80\% is used to train the model and 20\% is used to test with a fixed random selection.
+We consider running the ML algorithms multiple times, comparing the average result, and then reporting metrics.